Data Cleansing – What It Is and How To Use It

 Retaining or removing outliers

 There are several methods for retaining or removing outliers once they are identified in a dataset.
 One is to remove the outliers or to simply keep them but scale them differently.
+Sometimes, it may be best to keep the outliers and use them to inform the analysis.
+However, it is important to document any outliers found and the decision made about handling them.

 FAQs